marksjit/cloud-resume-challenge-test/README.md

 Mark SJ's Cloud Resume.

-This is my take on the cloud resume challenge built on AWS.
+Hi folks, this is my cloud resume built on AWS.
 It's a static website stored on S3 with a visitor counter built using Lambda.
 The website is built using HTML, CSS, and Javascript.
 I've excluded IaaC for now.

 Services used:
 S3